bahrus/xtal-sip/README.md

 xtal-sip-plus "autoexpands" this, by cloning the tag, and dynamically creating multiple genuine preload tags in the header where each file is listed explictly.
 The autogenerated preload tags include the single data-tag attribute.

 One could always use these fake "rel-ish" preload tags, even for single mappings, to be consistent.
-But using the non standard preload tag causes a delay, because the xtal-sip  web component, and xtal-sip-plus extension need to load first before generating the real preload tags, meaning the preloading download will start a little later.
+But using the non standard preload tag causes a delay, because the xtal-sip web component, and the xtal-sip-plus extension need to load first before generating the real preload tags, meaning the preloading download will start a little later.

 If this is a concern, the expansion could be done by a service worker instead of by xtal-sip-plus, with no sacrifice to the bandwidth footprint (and likely gaining back the performance degration discussed in the previous paragraph).